robel625/Job-Portal/README.md

 * Employers can also update his profile, change the password, and recover the password.

 ### **Candidates(Jobseeker) Modules**
-[**Home**]: In this section, candidates can view job which is posted by an employer and apply for those jobs.
+* Home: In this section, candidates can view job which is posted by an employer and apply for those jobs.
-[#Applied Jobs #]: In this section, candidates can view the response of applied jobs.
+* Applied Jobs: In this section, candidates can view the response of applied jobs.
-About Us: In this section, candidates can view the about us page of the website.
+* About Us: In this section, candidates can view the about us page of the website.
-Contact Us: In this section, candidates can view the contact us page of the website.
+* Contact Us: In this section, candidates can view the contact us page of the website.
-Candidates(Jobseeker) can also update his profile, change the password, and recover the password.
+* Candidates(Jobseeker) can also update his profile, change the password, and recover the password.

-# Front End
+## Front End
 * React components handling routing
 * Material UI for consistent styling
 * API calls to manipulate database

-# Back End
+## Back End
 * GET, POST, PUT, Delete requests handled
 * CRUD manipulation